kubeflow/website/content/en/docs/ibm/create-cluster.md

     Refer to this [link](https://cloud.ibm.com/docs/cli?topic=containers-cli-plugin-kubernetes-service-cli) for more info on IBM Cloud Kubernetes Service CLI.

-4. Logging in to IBM Cloud
+4. Authenticating with IBM Cloud

     ```shell
     ibmcloud login